Notice to M3P Prescribers: Upcoming Prescription Pad Changes

 These prescriptions can be faxed using one of three acceptable formats.
 The M3P form can be affixed to a template, or the prescriber can generate an EMR or handwritten prescription for faxing, provided all M3P requirements are met.

 Prescribers must still complete all fields as per the M3P form requirements, including:

 · Name, strength, and dosage form of the drug

 · Total quantity of the drug to be dispensed (in numbers and words) and the intervals (# of days) at which it is to be dispensed

 · Written and signed by an authorized practitioner

 Please see the CPSM resources listed below for further guidance on faxing M3Ps.

 CPSM Resources for M3Ps

-In the interest of preventing forgeries, the following two resources are available by request, rather than posted online.
+In the interest of preventing forgeries, the following two resources are available by request.
 Please contact the Prescribing Practices Program at (204) 774-4344 to request these resources:

 Talia Carter, Michael Wiebe, & Marina Reinecke, CPSM Prescribing Practices Program